Key Features:

 Panther Dashboard Scripting Tools (Module)

 Panther Dashboard includes several Scripts to help you find, edit, debug your DQMH modules.
-These are the Scripts included.
+These are the included Scripts.

 - DQMH->